-- 14. The advancement of the protection of animals. - 15.
-The advancement of development cooperation. - 16.
-The advancement of consumer counselling and consumer protection. - 17.
+- 16. The advancement of consumer counselling and consumer protection. - 17.
 The advancement of welfare for prisoners and former prisoners. - 18.
 The advancement of equal rights for women and men. - 19.
 The advancement of the protection of marriage and the family. - 20.
 The advancement of crime prevention. - 21.
 The advancement of sport (chess shall be considered to be a sport). - 22.
-The advancement of local heritage and traditions.

-23. The advancement of animal husbandry, of plant cultivation, of allotment gardening, of traditional customs including regional carnival, of the welfare of servicemen and reservists, of amateur radio, of aeromodelling and of dog sports.

-24. The general advancement of democratic government in the territory of application of this Code; this shall not include endeavours which are solely in pursuit of specific individual interests of a civic nature or which are restricted to the local-government level.

-25. The advancement of active citizenship in support of public-benefit, charitable or religious purposes.
+The advancement of local heritage and traditions. - 23.
+The advancement of animal husbandry, of plant cultivation, of allotment gardening, of traditional customs including regional carnival, of the welfare of servicemen and reservists, of amateur radio, of aeromodelling and of dog sports. - 24.
+The general advancement of democratic government in the territory of application of this Code; this shall not include endeavours which are solely in pursuit of specific individual interests of a civic nature, or which are restricted to the local-government level. - 25.
+The advancement of active citizenship in support of public-benefit, charitable or religious purposes.